apicrafter/datacrafter/README.rst

 ========================================================================================
-pumpilo -- a data extraction and packaging tool with autodocumentation and NoSQL support
+datacrafter -- a data ETL created for open data extraction and packaging tool with autodocumentation and NoSQL support
 ========================================================================================

-pumpilo is a command line tool that helps to extract NoSQL data from data sources and to package it for future use.
+datacrafter is a NoSQL ETL tool, a command line utility that helps to extract data from data sources and to package it for future use.
 Its goal is to make ETL tool with advanced features like automatic documentation, type conversion and so on.
-It provides a simple ``pumpilo`` command that allows run pipelines and to extract data from files and API, autodocument and process it.
+It provides a simple ``datacrafter`` command that allows run pipelines and to extract data from files and API, autodocument and process it.

 .. contents::